What Are the Education Requirements to Become a Graphic Artist?

 Undergraduate programs might encourage you to take an internship prior to graduation.
 You might also participate in a professional development workshop.
 In addition to gaining graphic design skills, you are usually required to build up a professional portfolio to meet graduation requirements, as well as to take to employers after graduation.

-The BLS predicted a seven percent increase in graphic design positions from 2012-2022, which is slower than average.
-The BLS indicated that those with both print and Web design knowledge might encounter better employment prospects.
+The U.S. Bureau of Labor Statistics (www.bls.gov) predicted a 4% increase in graphic design positions from 2016-2026, which is slower than average.
+The BLS indicated that those with both web design knowledge might encounter better employment prospects.
 This should prove particularly true if you choose to work in the computer systems design industry.
-In addition, pursuing certification through a graphic design software vendor might help you stand out to employers.
-According to the BLS, graphic designers earned a median salary of $45,900 per year as of May 2014.
+According to the BLS, graphic designers earned a median salary of $50,370 per year as of May 2018.
+Those employed in the federal executive branch earned the highest median salary - $83,090 in the same year.